superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Conclusion

-By following these guidelines, you can effectively extend and improve the SuperMetabase MCP server.
+By following these guidelines, you can effectively extend and improve the Talk to Metabase MCP server.
 The pagination patterns established for dashboard and search resources provide a robust foundation for handling large datasets while maintaining performance and usability.

 Remember to maintain consistency with the existing code patterns and to thoroughly test your implementations, especially pagination functionality which requires careful validation of edge cases.